 With Chrome now displaying ‘not secure’ messages next to the URLs of sites who only use HTTP, users are taking notice of this red flag and leaving sites quickly, causing a decrease to conversion rates.
 Although this is a very subtle warning, it remains to be seen how Google will be taking action to create a solely HTTPS experience in the near future.

-Purchasing and Implementing Your SSL Certificate
+Purchasing and implementing your SSL certificate

 (05:56) The first thing you need in order to migrate your site to HTTPS is a SSL (Secure Sockets Layer) certificate for your domain.
 Contact your webmaster – whether that’s a website host, web developer or domain registrar – for this, at which point you’ll pay a license fee for the certificate.
 It’s best to shop around as licence fees tend to vary, but it’s best to get either a developer or SEO agency to purchase the certificate on your behalf so that it is implemented properly.

 Once you have your SSL certificate, get your webmaster to implement it on your server.
-Once this is done, the pages on your website are licensed to serve as HTTPS pages – you can serve them as HTTPS pages without implementing the SSL certificate, but we wouldn’t advise this as Google will flash up a big warning about your site’s security.
+Once this is done, the pages on your website are licensed to serve as HTTPS pages.
+You can serve them as HTTPS pages without implementing the SSL certificate, but we wouldn’t advise this as Google will flash up a big warning about your site’s security.

-(07:26) This is where you may encounter your first problem when migrating your site to HTTPS – even after your SSL certificate has been implemented and your pages are served with HTTPS encryption, a user can still visit your site and see all of your pages in HTTP form.
+(07:26) This is where you may encounter your first problem when migrating your site to HTTPS.
+Even after your SSL certificate has been implemented and your pages are served with HTTPS encryption, a user can still visit your site and see all of your pages in HTTP form.

-HTTP to HTTPS 301 Redirects
+HTTP to HTTPS 301 redirects

-(08:41) Once your site is serving only HTTPS pages, you will need to inform Google and any other search engine or source which has links to your site that the HTTP pages have moved.
+(08:41) Once your site is serving only HTTPS pages, you will need to inform Google and any other search engine or source that has links to your site that the HTTP pages have moved.
 To do this, you need to put a single redirect instruction called a blanket 301 redirect in your .htacess file.
 Implementing a blanket 301 redirect will mean that Google’s bots are directed by your server to exactly the same URL, but with a HTTPS encryption rather than HTTP.

-Updating Internal Links to HTTPS
+Updating internal links to HTTPS

 (11:24) One of the little but important steps that people often miss at this point is updating all internal links in your site to HTTPS pages.
 This does mean crawling your entire site and updating all of your links manually.
-Any internal links to an HTTP page will still work as your server is now redirecting all traffic to its HTTPS equivalent, so keeping the internal links as they are won’t necessarily break your site, but it’s still worth updating your links.
+Any internal links to an HTTP page will still work as your server is now redirecting all traffic to its HTTPS equivalent, so keeping the internal links as they are won’t necessarily break your site, but it’s still worth updating them.